solaranamnesis/Karl-Wilhelm-von-Gumbel/Bayern-Steinmeteoriten/full-text-english.md

 The fact is that they enter our atmosphere as highly irregular pieces — apart from the shattering within into several fragments, which is common, but cannot be assumed in all cases, especially if, by direct observation the falling of only a single piece is confirmed; it can be further concluded that they make their orbits in the heavenly space as demolished pieces of a single larger celestial body and in their absent-mindedness occasionally fall to Earth when they enter into the region of Earth's attraction.
 The lack of original lava-like amorphous constituents in connection with the external irregular form is likely to exclude from the geo- or cosmological points of view the assumption that these meteorites are ejections of lunar volcanoes, as is often claimed.

-The remark, which G. Neumayer made regarding the Krähenberg fall, namely, that this meteorite's cosmic orbit was associated with the meteor shower whose radiation point lies in the proximity of _δ Virginis_, can only help to make the above hypothesis more likely.
+The remark, which G. Neumayer made regarding the Krähenberg fall, namely, that this meteorite's cosmic orbit was associated with the meteor shower whose radiation point lies in the proximity of δ Virginis, can only help to make the above hypothesis more likely.

 ...